Last updated on August 12, 2026

 #3.
 Torbran, Thane of Red Fell

-An instant classic for increasing damage in red.
-Whether you’re burning opponents, pinging them, or swinging at them with big or wide boards, you can probably make use of a Torbran, Thane of Red Fell.
+An instant classic for increasing damage in red, and one of Magic's best burn commanders.
+Whether you’re burning opponents, pinging them, or swinging at them with big or wide boards, you can probably make use of Torbran, Thane of Red Fell.

 #2.
 Sram, Senior Edificer

-Sram, Senior Edificer has the kind of ability I’d love to double with Elesh Norn, Mother of Machines.
-Card advantage for your auras, equipment, and vehicles gives you all kinds of value, whether you’re using a little bit of each or focusing on one of those permanent types.
+Sram, Senior Edificer gives you card advantage for your auras, equipment, and vehicles, whether you’re using a little bit of each or focusing on one of those permanent types.

 #1.
 Storm-Kiln Artist